 About Syracuse Archaeological Site

-In the third century BC, the Romans laid siege to Syracuse and, after three bitter years, it came under Roman rule in 212 BC as a province.
+In the 3rd century BC, the Romans laid siege to Syracuse and after 3 bitter years, it came under Roman rule in 212 BC as a province.
 One of the most famous residents of Syracuse, the mathematician Archimedes, died during this attack.

-Remaining a part of the Roman Empire, the city remained stable for hundreds of years until the fall of the Western Empire.
-Over the following centuries, Syracuse was invaded, conquered and occupied several times, leading to it being inhabited by several peoples including the Vandals and Byzantines (5th-6th centuries) as well as the Muslims (9th-10th centuries).
-It also came under Norman rule for thirty years from 1061.
+Part of the Roman Empire, the city remained stable for hundreds of years until the fall of the Western Empire.
+Over the following centuries Syracuse was invaded, conquered, and occupied several times, leading to it being inhabited by several peoples including the Vandals and Byzantines (5th-6th centuries) as well as the Muslims (9th-10th centuries).
+It also came under Norman rule for 30 years from 1061.

 From 1197 to 1250, Syracuse experienced resurgence under the rule of Frederick II of the Hohenstaufen Dynasty.